-4. Discussions
+5. Discussions

 For interval-censored and left truncated data, Turnbull's algorithm leads to a self-consistent equation which is not in the form of an integral equation.
 Large sample properties of the NPMLE have not been previously examined because of, we believe, among other things, the lack of such an integral equation.
-In this article, we have presented a SCE using an integral equation and consistency of the SCE under some conditions (assumption (i) of Theorem 2).
-Since the NPMLE also satisfies the self consistent integral equation, the consistency of the NPMLE also holds.
-More research remains to be done.
-A rigorous investigation when assumption (i) of Theorem 2 holds.
-A similar equation holds for the simpler case: doubly censored data (see Gu and Zhang (1993)).
-Consider an alternative proof by extending the approach of Yu et al. (2001), where the consistency of SCE is established when there is no truncation.
+In this article, we have presented a SCE using an integral equation and shown that the NPMLE is a solution of the integral equation.
+If we can show the consistency of the SCE under certain conditions then the consistency of the NPMLE can therefore be established.
+More research is needed to investigate this problem.